top of page

 Texas Proud Since 1964 by Jann Alexander © 2013

 Art is made for many purposes, and experiencing art is very individual.
-But whether its purpose is to share beauty or enlighten with ideas or to make a statement or to capture a moment or place or person, art always serves to connect the artist with its viewers.
+But whether its purpose is to share beauty or enlighten with ideas or to make a written statement or to capture a moment or place or person, art always serves to connect the artist with its viewers.
 A connection made over art is not easily lost or forgotten.

 Art can connect strangers with similar passions.
 Fans of my Vanishing Austin photography series often get in touch to sound the alarm when another iconic Austin landmark faces the wrecking ball.
 Everyone recognizes the desire to make a place immortal when immortality can never be achieved.
 Art can serve that purpose for some: a photograph of a lost place offers some solace to its mourners.